It may take up to

 What will you learn?

 The Information Literacy Tutorial attempts to address the information needs of first-year students.
-After successfully completing the tutorial modules and quizzes, you should be able to :
+After successfully completing the requirement, you should be able to:

-- follow and understand the various steps in the research process
+- understand the steps in the research process

 - select information sources appropriate for a particular need